-For more than 2,000 years.
+How long have poisonous weapons been used?For more than 2,000 years.
 As early as 600 B.C., the Athenians poisoned the wells of the Spartans, who later tried lobbing burning sulfur pitch over the walls of Athens, hoping to fill the city with toxic smoke.
 Genghis Khan used that same trick, catapulting burning sulfur pitch during his siege of fortified cities around A.D.
 1200.
 Over the centuries, various armies put poisons on arrows and in bullets to make them more lethal.
 But it wasn't until the 19th and 20th centuries that mankind began developing toxins and poison gases of devastating lethality, including mustard gas, chlorine, and the nerve gas sarin.
 Even before these gases were used in war, they created a special kind of fear and moral revulsion.

-In a literal sense, they're not, since the goal of warfare is to kill lots of people in an efficient way.
+What makes these weapons different?In a literal sense, they're not, since the goal of warfare is to kill lots of people in an efficient way.
 Bombs, missiles, and other munitions achieve very similar results, especially when dropped on civilian areas.
 But chemical weapons evoke a strong emotional response, perhaps because they can be invisible, and victims often suffer slow and agonizing deaths, convulsing and gasping for breath.
 "This 'chemical weapons taboo' appears to have originated in the innate human aversion to poisonous substances," says Jonathan Tucker, author of a history of chemical weapons.
 Tucker says that established nations also look at such weapons as cowardly and ignoble — as a "duplicitous use of poison by the weak to defeat the strong without a fair physical fight."

-As societies became capable of manufacturing large quantities of poison chemicals, there were repeated attempts to make the use of them taboo.
+When were chemical weapons banned?As societies became capable of manufacturing large quantities of poison chemicals, there were repeated attempts to make the use of them taboo.
 In 1874, European nations attending the Brussels Convention on the rules of war called for — but did not approve — a ban on the "employment of poison or poisoned weapons."
 In 1899, major Western nations participating in the Hague Peace Conference went further, approving an agreement to prohibit the firing of any projectiles "the sole object of which is the diffusion of asphyxiating or deleterious gases."
 The ban didn't stand long.

-World War I. On April 22, 1915, Germany attacked Allied troops outside Ypres, Belgium, with chlorine gas.
+What happened?World War I. On April 22, 1915, Germany attacked Allied troops outside Ypres, Belgium, with chlorine gas.
 It was the first time a lethal gas had been used on a large scale in a modern war.
 "Suddenly we saw... this yellow wall moving quite slowly towards our lines," recounted Archibald James of the Royal Flying Corps.
 "We hadn't any idea what it was."
 French soldiers were enveloped by the gas, and began choking.
 Many made the mistake of diving for cover at the bottom of their trenches, where the gas — heavier than air — collected in a lethal cloud.
 When it was over, British soldier Lendon Payne said, the Allied line "was absolutely covered with bodies of gassed men.
 Must have been over 1,000 of them."

-The Allies saw how effective gases could be, and started using them.
+How did the world react?The Allies saw how effective gases could be, and started using them.
 Both sides went on to use phosgene, a choking agent, and mustard gas, which causes painful burns and blisters.
 By the end of the Great War — dubbed by historians "the chemists' war" — more than 90,000 soldiers had been killed by poison gas, many succumbing only after days or weeks of agony.
 A million more were injured — many blinded for life.
 The world's horror led the League of Nations in 1925 to draft the Geneva Protocol, banning chemical weapons in war and declaring that their use "has been justly condemned by the general opinion of the civilized world."
 Most nations signed on (though the U.S. did not until 1975).

-No, but it effectively stigmatized them so that only rogue nations have used them since.
+Did the Protocol end their use?No, but it effectively stigmatized them so that only rogue nations have used them since.
 Even the Nazis — who used gas to murder prisoners en masse in concentration camps — never unleashed gases on the battlefield.
 Still, the Geneva Protocol only banned using chemical weapons in war; it did not prohibit countries from producing and stockpiling them, and countries, including the U.S., did just that for decades, to serve as a deterrent to other nations.
 Only after the Cold War ended did the U.S. and the Soviet Union sign the Chemical Weapons Convention, and begin to slowly incinerate their vast storehouses of chemical weapons.

-Syria began stockpiling chemical weapons in the 1970s and '80s, after losing three consecutive wars to Israel.
+Why did Syria get them?Syria began stockpiling chemical weapons in the 1970s and '80s, after losing three consecutive wars to Israel.
 The Syrians saw chemical weapons — which have been called "the poor man's nuclear weapon'' — as a last resort to counter Israel's military superiority and nuclear arsenal.
 Syria has been steadily manufacturing chemical weapons ever since.
 Intelligence services have estimated Syria's stockpile at 1,000 tons of chemical weapons, stashed in 50 facilities.
 Syria, says former Pentagon official Steven Bucci, has become "the superpower of chemical weapons."
 With its back against the wall, the regime has proven its willingness to use them.